 - Summary: Although globalization eliminates jobs in some economic sectors, it creates jobs in other sectors.

-- For Globalization
+- Globalization Gains:

 a.
 Increases wealth and efficiency in all nations because trade openness raises output.
 Firms grow more efficient and pass savings on to consumers.